Lee Brice (album)

-Lee Brice is the fourth studio album by the American country music singer of the same name.
-It was released on November 3, 2017 via Curb Records.
+Lee Brice is the fourth studio album by American country music artist of the same name.
+It was released on November 3, 2017 by Curb Records.
 The album's lead single is "Boy".

 Content

 Brice first announced the album in mid-2017, following the release of lead single "Boy".
 He said that the "songs address themes of love, family and hard work."
 Brice co-produced with Dan Frizsell, Kyle Jacobs, Cody Labelle, and Jon Stone.
 "Boy" has charted within the Top 20 of Hot Country Songs.

 "Songs in the Kitchen" was inspired by a quote from Kellie Pickler.

 "American Nights" was previously recorded by Morgan Wallen on his 2016 EP, The Way I Talk and later recorded by the co-writer, Austin Jenckes, on his 2019 album, If You Grew Up Like I Did.

 Critical reception

 Sounds Like Nashville writer Chuck Dauphin gave the album a positive review, stating that "the best material on this disc comes from real life and appreciating your blessings of what you have in life".